waltligon/orangefs/docs/content/build-configure/Create_OrangeFS_Configuration_File.md

   Default: 5

 {{%notice note%}}
-The pvfs2-genconfig script asumes that all servers will use the same port number, board number, or portal index.
+The pvfs2-genconfig script assumes that all servers will use the same port number, board number, or portal index.
 {{%/notice%}}